 "Go away?" she asked her reflection.
 "Wait?"
 As it turned out she didn't do either one.
 Although they tried to chase her from white sand back to mud; to stop her with a hidden wedding gown.
 In time the one who shouted "Wait!" was gone and the one said "Go away" lived all alone in a world as closed as a coffin.
-Spoiled silly by the wealth of an open-handed man, neither had learned, or learned too late.
+Spoiled silly by the wealth of an open-handed neither had man, they never learned, or learned too late.
 Even now she knew any interested folk would think her life was that of an idle old lady reduced to pouring over papers, listening to the radio and bathing three times a day.
 They didn't understand that winning was nine parts patience.
-Quiet determination, like not acknowledging a woman with a scar like a pencil stroke on her cheek who could summon your husband anytime she wanted to.
+Quiet determination, like not acknowledging a woman with a scar like a pencil stroke on her cheek who could summon your husband antime she wanted to.
 Whose name he moaned in his sleep.
 Celestial.
 Oh girl, Celestial.
 Let him moan; let him "go fishing" without tackle or bait.
 There are remedies.
 Stakes are high; the cards are dealt.
 Now the game was ending.

-Christine had sensed it and, predictable in such matters, had driven off to consult with her lawyer.
+Off to consult with her lawyer.
 One of those so-called new professional black women with twenty years of learning that Christine hoped could outwit a woman who had bested an entire town.

 Scribble on a menu was legal provided no other, later and contradictory writing could be found.
 Suppose, however, later writing, supporting, clarifying the first was found.
 Not a real notarized will--there was none, and if there ever was one, crazy May had hidden it as she had the deed-but another menu from a year after the 1955 one, one that actually identified the deceased's "sweet Cosey child" by name: Heed.
-If Papa jotted down his wishes in 1955 and again on whatever subsequent menu Heed could find, no judge would favor Christine's appeal.
+If